CHRISTMAS IN THESSALONIKI: TOP 10 THINGS TO SEE AND DO

 2) Visit The Christmas Markets

 On December 8, 2019, the people of Thessaloniki had their first European-style Christmas market with 40 wooden houses, a large Christmas tree, a music stage, and several installations for children.
-The Christmas market was located around the Statue of Venizelos, on the axis of Aristotelous Square, just above Egnatias Street.
+The Christmas market is located around the Statue of Venizelos, on the axis of Aristotelous Square, just above Egnatias Street.
 Festive concerts, food and drinks, craftworks, local products, a carousel, an amusement train, and the houses of elves and Santa Clause were some of the things that you could find in a complete setting that had almost everything.

 3) Explore The Picturesque Ladadika District